Are DMAA Supplements Safe? What You Need to Know

 As the adrenal glands pump more noradrenaline into the blood, heart rate, blood pressure, and blood flow to skeletal muscle tissue all increases.
 Release of noradrenaline also stimulates glucose to be released from glycogen stores in your body, which can be used to power your muscles during intense exercise.

 In terms of noticeable effects, noradrenaline significantly improves focus, attention, motivation, alertness, energy, and reaction time.
-In other words, DMAA gives you a swift kick in the pants to get moving ASAP!

 Additional research indicates that DMAA may also increase dopamine levels in the body, which enhances executive function as well as overall mood, focus, and concentration.
 This is one of the main reasons people love DMAA in pre-workouts and fat burners - you feel great and have endless energy to get work done!